 What does GRID Alternatives' International Program (formerly Power to the People) do?

-Which part of Nicaragua do you work in?
+Which parts of Nicaragua and Nepal do you work in?

-We have installed solar systems in the departments of Boaco, Matagalpa, Granada, Rivas, Esteli, Rio San Juan, and Jinotega.
+In Nicaragua we have installed solar systems in the departments of Boaco, Matagalpa, Granada, Rivas, Estelí, Río San Juan, and Jinotega.
 We cluster solar projects in the same general area so maintenance and site visits are easier.
 In Nepal, we have installed solar systems in the districts of Sindhupalchok and Chitwan.

 How do you select your projects?

-Our projects come to us from a variety of sources including direct requests from a community, or requests or recommendations from Peace Corps volunteers, other non-profit organizations, and local government agencies.
-Our staff visit the sites, meet with the communities, look at the structure of the building, and choose the best sites possible based on our site selection criteria.
+Our projects come to us from a variety of sources including direct requests from a community and recommendations from other non-profit organizations, local government agencies and partner groups.
+GRID staff visits a site, meets with the community members, look at the structure of the building, and choose the best sites possible based on our site selection criteria.
 Communities must demonstrate the desire and need for electricity.

 Selection criteria include: